Relevant legislation and authorities |

 25) May the competition authority request a merger notification or oppose a transaction even if thresholds are not met?

-Nevertheless, the FCL provides that the parties to a reportable merger must refrain from closing the transaction until COFECE and/or Mexican Federal Telecommunications Institute have cleared it.
-Therefore, agencies could initiate an investigation in order to sanction any transaction that was allegedly subject to a prior filing.
-Additionally, the agencies hold sufficient powers to investigate unlawful mergers, even if the same were not reportable.
-Unlawful mergers are classified in the FCL as transactions which have as their purpose or effect to obstruct, diminish, harm or impede competition or access to markets, even if they are not subject to merger control.
+COFECE and/or Mexican Federal Telecommunications may investigate non-reportable mergers that may be considered “unlawful”.
+“Unlawful” mergers are classified in the FCL as transactions which have as their purpose or effect to obstruct, diminish, harm or impede competition or access to markets, even if they are not subject to merger control.
 Furthermore, mergers that have been approved by competition authorities may not be the subject of an investigation unless the resolution was issued under the assertion of false information.

-Transactions which are not subject to merger control have a statutory limit of 1 year to be investigated by the competition authorities.
+Transactions which are not subject to merger control have a statutory limit of 1 year from closing to be investigated by the competition authorities.

 26) Referral within the jurisdiction